yahoo/proxy-verifier/README.md

 used.

 This is a server-side only option.

+#### --poll-timeout \<timeout_ms\>

+When Proxy Verifier performs read and write operations, it does so using non-blocking sockets with a timeout.
+By default, this timeout is set to 5 seconds (5,000 milliseconds).
+This optional argument provides a way to specify a different timeout in milliseconds for these operations.

 ## Tools
 This section describes how to use some of the scripts under the [tools](tools) directory.